salesforce/p4-fusion/README.md

 If a Perforce changelist contains an integration like action (move, integrate, copy, etc.) from another branch listed in a `--branch` argument, then the tool will mark the Git commit with the integration as having two parents - the current branch and the source branch.
 If a changelist contains integrations into one branch from multiple other branches, they are put into separate commits, each with just one source branch.
 If a changelist contains integrations into multiple branches, then each one of those is also its own commit.

 Because Perforce integration isn't a 1-to-1 mapping onto Git merge, there can be situations where having the tool mark a commit as a merge, but not bringing over all the changes, leads to later merge logic not picking up every changed file correctly.
 To avoid this situation, the `--noMerge true` will ensure they only have the single zero-content root commit shared, so any merge done after the migration will force full file tree inspection.

+If the Perforce tree contains sub-branches, such as `//base/tree/sub` being a sub-branch of `//base/tree`, then you can use the arguments `--path //base/... --branch tree/sub:tree-sub --branch tree`.
+The ordering is important here - provide the deeper paths first to have them take priority over the others.
+Because Git creates branches with '/' characters as implicit directories, you must provide the Git branch alias to prevent Git reporting an error where the branch "tree" can't be created because is already a directory, or "tree/sub" can't be created because "tree" isn't a directory.

 ## Checking Results